The Knowledge You Expect. The Compassion You Deserve.

 The evaluation and investigation process can be the difference between a well-received evaluation and an evaluation that leaves major repair work to be performed in your case.
 We recommend highly that you seek professional legal advice well prior to a child family investigation or parental responsibilities evaluation since fundamental differences exist between a CFI and PRE including the qualifications, training, ability, and cost of the evaluation.

-For a child custody consultation, call Drexler Law today by dialing (719) 259-0050 or contacting us online.
+For a consultation, call our experienced Colorado Springs child custody lawyers at Drexler Law today by dialing (719) 259-0050 or contacting us online.

 Our priority is to give our clients the best chance at a fair and favorable outcome.